-No. Magnolia is based on a screenplay written by American film-maker Paul Thomas Anderson, who also directed the movie.
+Magnolia is based on an original screenplay written by American film-maker Paul Thomas Anderson, who also directed the movie.

 Just as there are many thematic layers to the film itself there are several layers to the title:*Magnolia Blvd. is a street in the San Fernando Valley where the film takes place.*Magnolia sounds similar to "Magonia", a term created by Charles Fort (who wrote about strange phenomena and is referenced in the film's closing credits) which is an alleged place in the sky where things are kept until they fall from it.*There is a legend that the bark of the Magnolia tree can cure cancer.*A magnolia is a type of flower, which is used as a symbol throughout the film.
 The concept of the blooming flower has been used as an analogy for the film's structure and flow.*Magnolia is an 8 letter word with 2 "a's", being the 2nd and 8th letters.
 This is an odd coincidence which relates back to the numbers 82 featured frequently in the film as a reference to Exodus 8:2: "If you do not let them go, I will send a plague of frogs."*On the morning of 28 June 1957, small fish, frogs, and crayfish fell by the thousands during a rainstorm at Magnolia Terminal near Thomasville, AL. Many of the fish were alive and placed in ponds and swimming pools.
 There was an F2 tornado 15 miles to the south near Whatley.The film is constantly addressing the juxtaposition of peoples' lives.
 Throughout this film, characters are interacting due to happenstance either directly or indirectly.
 The characters are not all absolutely connected all the time, but they are in ways relative to each other like the petals of a flower.
 The reason a magnolia flower was specifically chosen to portray this theme is for all the reasons above.